fbpx

 Moderate to fast pace, possibility of substantial hills, on roads with traffic, 20+ miles.

-On Saturday, February 25th, we will embark on a 15-mile journey through the heart of Manhattan, starting at Wall Street and ending in Washington Heights.
-Along the way, we will trace the development of New York City and pay homage to the rich cultural heritage of Black history from pre-colonial times to the present.
+Along the way, we’ll trace the development of New York City and pay homage to the rich cultural heritage of Black history from pre-colonial times to the present.

 • When You Gotta Be There: 11:30AM